 Unsustainable and illegal logging is one of the major causes of forest degradation and loss and continues to rise.
 Globally, more than 100 million cubic metres of timber are estimated to be harvested illegally each year, and unsustainable logging accounts for 30–70 per cent of forest degradation across Africa, Southeast Asia, and South America, changing forests from carbon sinks to carbon sources.
 At the same time, demand for wood and forest products is increasing rapidly.
-If the current trend continues, the amount of wood we take from forests and plantations each year may need to triple by 2050.

 As population and incomes grow, we need forestry and farming practices that produce more with less land, water and pollution, as well as new consumption patterns that meet the needs of the poor while eliminating waste and over-consumption.